rwxrob/zet/20211116115952/README.md

 community member where they also include image scanning for vulnerabilities in their process.

-By the way, the Operator Framework is a disastrous, irreparable failure.
-OLM with full cluster-admin privileges is just Helm 2 Tiller all over again, but worse.
-Not only does OLM require enterprise root (my term for cluster-admin to your entire fucking cluster) but it also *requires* access to the Internet to pull operators from their hub to then be run as root.
-You can forget about being "air gapped" at all.
-You would think all the shit RedHat spews about Docker and running as root someone would have said something before this monstrosity was ever released.
-No one should *ever* consider using the Operator Framework, period.
-In fact, my confidence in RedHat in the cloud-native space is now at an all-time low after discovering this.
-This is just fucking idiotic architecture.
-They've had a ticket open for more than a year pointing out this massive security risk and the responses are downright juvenile.

 And as for Kustomize?
 It simply does not have enough flexibility nor support for templates to maintain a consistent interface for even the